Zeta takes aim at U.S. Gulf Coast after drenching parts of Mexico

 It weakened to a tropical storm as it crossed over land, but it was expected to regain its strength over the Gulf of Mexico.

-Zeta's top winds were 70 mph early Tuesday, centered about 540 miles south of the mouth of the Mississippi River.
+Zeta's top winds were 65 mph Tuesday, and it was centered about 485 miles south of the mouth of the Mississippi River.
 A hurricane warning was in effect for New Orleans, the nearby lakes Pontchartrain and Maurepas and from Morgan City, Louisiana, to the Mississippi-Alabama state line.

 If Zeta makes landfall in Louisiana, it will be the fifth named storm to hit the state this year, joining Cristobal, Laura, Marco and Delta.

-Zeta was still drenching the northern Yucatan as its center moved over the water.
+Zeta drenched the northern Yucatan as its center moved over the water, and as of Tuesday afternoon it was moving northwest at 14 mph.
 Quintana Roo state Governor Carlos Joaquín said via Twitter early Tuesday that early reports indicated his state suffered no major damage, nor were there reports of deaths or injuries.
 He said airports were open and business activity could resume Tuesday morning, though beaches would remain closed until the surf calms.

 In Playa del Carmen, between Tulum and Cancun, a Twitter user posted a video showing the area being hit by rain and wind.